-If you are used to using the SuperSU for have root access, then the KingRoot tool takes some getting used to.
+If you are used to using the SuperSU for root access, the KingRoot tool takes some getting used to.
 You’ll need to start visiting the KingRoot app that is now available from your app drawers to start managing the root permissions of the applications that you have installed.
 So, if you think one of the apps you have installed is no longer trustworthy, it’s the KingRoot app you want to enter to mange the permission for that app a.k.a revoke its rooting permissions so that it is now denied instead of granted.

 If at any time in the future you decide that you no longer want to have root access on your device, you can follow the guide that is required to unroot using the KingRoot tool.
 You should have no problems getting that done all on devices; KingRoot has made it very easy to take root access off.

 There is now no limit to the number of root apps that you can install.
 The same number of root apps work for your device no matter what method you used to get the root access.
 As long as the internal system is open and apps can get access to the root user account, then there is no difference.
 However, that doesn’t mean finding out what the root applications are is easy because it isn’t.
 There is nowhere on the Google Play Store that showcases the apps that need root access as it does from its front page for all of the apps that don’t require root access.
 What you need to do instead is look around the web for articles that go into detail and list the root apps for you.
 We have made one of those of our own that lists over 60 of the best root apps for Android, and the list should contain at least a few that suit your needs.